Home Cooking in Lecce

 The son is a lovely guy and helped me decipher the hand-written menu as we massacred each others languages.
 I ordered antipasti (beans, aubergine, ricotta) and a primi (‘orecchiette o sagne’ ie pasta with veal meatballs) and would have ordered the horse steak for my secondo had it not been for the plate of pittuli (olives and other things in deep fried doughballs) and and bowl of ‘tria’ that showed up unordered.

 ‘Tria’ is an ancient dish, possibly Greek in origin, which consists just of chickpeas and pasta, but a third of the pasta has been deep fried to provided a crunchy contrast to the softness of the rest.
-Really simple but absolutely delicious cooked here.
+Really simple but so deliciously cooked here.
 Chickpeas (cece) are a staple everywhere in this part of Puglia, as is chicory.

 The house red was really good too.
-I finished off with a sublime cheesecake and a glass of pomegranate liquer, all made on the premises.
-It’s not haute cuisine, just good home cooking.
+I finished off with a sublime cheesecake and a glass of pomegranate liqueur, all made on the premises.

 You have to reserve as there are only a few covers, so have the hotel reception call them first.
 They were empty when I arrived just after 8pm but full by 9.

 So in a nutshell, I love this place!
 It’s not in the old town, it’s a bit of a grotty area actually, but really worth the effort of finding it in my opinion.
 I went originally in 2008 so I hope they are still as good.